Image: Microscopic examination of U-bearing particles collected at Fukushima-Daiichi, JAEA

 The Project will be focusing on generating knowledge and data for analysis severe accidents sequences going from the early stages of the fuel degradation, through the fuel relocation, the molten pool formation in-vessel, reactor pressure vessel (RPV) failure, and the interaction between the corium and the concrete during ex-vessel phases.
 The Project will also generate knowledge and data regarding fission products (FPs) behaviour in severe accidents and assess how this may affect source term evaluations.

-The TCOFF-II call for R&D proposals will open early September 2023, and the submission period will close end of October 2023.
+The TCOFF-II call for R&D proposals opened on 6 September 2023, and the submission period will close on 27 October 2023.

-TCOFF: Czech Republic, European Commission, France, Germany, Japan, Korea, Netherlands, Russia, Sweden, Switzerland and United States.
+TCOFF: Czechia, European Commission, France, Germany, Japan, Korea, Netherlands, Russia, Sweden, Switzerland and United States.

 TCOFF-2: Canada, European Commission, France, Germany, Japan, Sweden and United States